ruffle-rs/ruffle/CONTRIBUTING.md

 ## Debugging ActionScript Content

+To enable debug logging, set `RUST_LOG=warn,ruffle_core=debug,avm_trace=trace` and run Ruffle from the command line.
+This will also enable printing `trace()` statements.

-If you build Ruffle with `--features avm_debug` and enable debug logging with `RUST_LOG="warn,ruffle_core=debug,avm_trace=trace"` then you will activate a few built-in debugging utilities inside Ruffle, listed below.
+Additionally, if you build Ruffle with `--features avm_debug` then you will activate a few more built-in debugging utilities inside Ruffle, listed below.

 ### Warnings and Errors

 All AVM errors and warnings will print their stack trace so that you can view where they are in relation to the ActionScript inside the movie.
-This requires no extra configuration and will be visible by default.

-### Trace statements

-With `avm_trace=trace`, `trace()` statements will print to stderr.

 ### Step-By-Step Output